-Brain development is something that have been studied for many generations and new technology make it possible for scientist to gives us even more insight and knowledge about how the brain is developing and what stimulates to development.
+Brain development is something that has been studied for many generations and new technology makes it possible to get even more insight and knowledge about how the brain is developing and what stimulates to development.
 It is for example well known that the first two years of life is a critical period of learning tasks, because there is a burst of synapse production in the brain, and this is the time where the brain is most likely to adapt and learn (Johnston, 2009).

-If your child has already been diagnosed with a disability or it is known to be at risk of developing a disability, your child has probably already been in contact with professionals like physicians, physiotherapist, occupational therapist, nutritionist among others at your hospital.
-The professionals are there to start up the right interventions for your child and guide and support you and your family to meet those special needs your child might have.
+If your child has already been diagnosed with a disability or is at risk of developing a disability, your child has probably already been in contact with professionals like physicians, physiotherapist, occupational therapist, nutritionist among others at your hospital.
+These professionals can help to start the right interventions for your child.
+They can also guide and support you and your family to meet those special needs your child might have.

 What type of interventions are initiated in an early phase of life?

-There are several intervention approaches, but the most important is to adapt the treatment to the individual child’s challenges.
-The latest research gives us some suggestions for intervention in the early phase of life.
+There are several intervention approaches, but no matter the approach, it’s essential to adapt the treatment to the child and its challenges.
+Recent research gives us some suggestions for intervention in the early phase of life.

-Developmental stimulation means that the child will be stimulated into naturally development stages – from lying, to rolling, sitting, four-point kneeling and into standing.
+Motor developmental stimulation means that the child will be stimulated into naturally development stages – from lying, to rolling, sitting, four-point kneeling, and into standing.

-Parents will together with a professional defining goals for the intervention and together developing a program for reaching the goals.
-Goals and programs will be adjusted continuously as the child develops.
+Together with a professional, parents can define goals for the intervention and develop a program to reach the goals.
+These goals and programs should be adjusted continuously as the child develops.
 A professional will perform the training together with the parents and guide the parents on how to support the child with their hands and by communication.
-The training is done in different positions and activities, and the therapist will continuously follow the child’s development and adapt the need of support, amount of challenges and variation the child needs to develop positively.
+The training is done in different positions and activities, and the therapist will continuously follow the child’s development and adapt the need of support, amount of challenges and variation accordingly.

-The environment plays a great role in developmental stimulation and the therapist will educate you in how to facilitate this in the different areas where the child spends its time (Mijna Hadders-Algra, 2016; Morgan, Novak, Dale, & Badawi, 2015).
-An example can be in the bathroom, where a diaper is changed during the day – how to position the baby relative to yourself, mirror, toys and other objects that the child is interested in looking at or touching.
+The child's environment plays a great role in motor developmental stimulation and the therapist will educate you in how to facilitate this in the different areas where the child spends its time (Mijna Hadders-Algra, 2016; Morgan, Novak, Dale, & Badawi, 2015).
+One example is a diaper change where you will have to know how to position the baby relative to yourself, mirrors, toys and other objects that the child is interested in looking at or touching.
 Awareness of these aspects makes it possible to stimulate the child in a direction of development during all types of situations and activities throughout the day.
-By this the dose of training is high without having the feeling of training all day long.
+Using this approach, the child can achieve a high training volume without having the feeling of training all day long.

 Trial and error is also a part of the stimulation for development.
-Meaning the child needs to experience “when I did it like this I didn’t reach the toy I wanted to play with”, but “when I turned my hand like this, I made it”.
-Children practice all the time to improve their function and the complexity of a movement, and it’s done through trial and error.
-It is vital that you encourage the child to explore this trial and error approach.
+A child failing to reach for a toy might think “when I did it like this, I didn’t reach the toy I wanted to play with”, but will benefit from experiencing success the next time around, e.g. “when I turned my hand like this, I made it”.
+Children practice all the time to improve their function and the complexity of a movement, so it’s vital that you encourage the child to explore this trial and error approach.

 You as a parent play an important role in early intervention.
 You are close to your child every day and know your child best of all people.
-Professionals are there to instruct and coach you in this situation, so that you and your child have the best assumptions for interaction, and you feel safe and confident with the situation (Hadders‐Algra, 2011)
+Professionals are there to instruct and coach you in this situation, making you feel safe and confident with the situation (Hadders‐Algra, 2011).

 Early application of assistive devices and power mobility

-Assistive devices can help you as parent to support your child in positions that the child finds challenging performing independently.
-This can be special seating solutions to promote upright sitting and therewith a better position for feeding, orientations in the environment or the use of arms and hands.
-It can be power mobility or walking aids to allow for exploration of the environment (Hadders-Algra, 2014).
+Assistive devices can help you support your child in challenging positions.
+This can be special seating solutions to promote upright sitting (and a better position for feeding), orientations in the environment or the use of arms and hands.
+It can also be power mobility or walking aids to allow for exploration of the environment (Hadders-Algra, 2014).